hoanhan101/hraft/PROPOSAL.md

 Arguments | Description
 -- | --
-`-r server -c start -h <host>` | Start a seed node
+`-r server -c start -h <host>` | Start a seed node with a given host and prompt user into the shell.
-`-r server -c join -h <host>` | Join a node
+`-r server -c join -h <host>` | Join a node to a given host and prompt user into the shell.
-`-r server -c list` | List all available nodes
+`-r server -c list` | List all available nodes showing their name, address, health status and type.
-`-r server -c kill -h <host>` | Kill a node
+`-r server -c kill -h <host>` | Kill a node with a given host.
-`-r server -c stop -h <host>` | Stop a node
+`-r server -c stop -h <host>` | Stop a node with a given host.
-`-r server -c restart -h <host>` | Restart a node
+`-r server -c restart -h <host>` | Restart a node with a given host.
-`-r client -c read -h <host>` | Get all the keys and values `-r client -c read -h <host> -k <key>` | Read a value for a given key `-r client -c write -h <host> -k <key> -v <value>` | Write a value to a key `-r client -c update -h <host> -k <key> -v <value>` | Update a value for a key `-r client -c delete -h <host> -k <key>` | Delete a key
+`-r client -c read -h <host>` | Get all the keys and values for a given host.
+`-r client -c read -h <host> -k <key>` | Read a value for a given key, for a given host.
+`-r client -c write -h <host> -k <key> -v <value>` | Write a value to a key for a given host.
+`-r client -c update -h <host> -k <key> -v <value>` | Update a value for a key for a given host.
+`-r client -c delete -h <host> -k <key>` | Delete a key for a given host.

+> Can also use the name of a node, instead of its host?

+> How to make configurations dynamic?
+For example: name, type, health check
+> interval?

+> `-r server -c list` should also update as changes are made: name, status,
+> type

 **Step:**
-- You first start with a seed node.
+- I first start with a seed node as a server.
-- You join the seed node with as many as you want.
+- I use other node to join the seed node or I can choose to join other node that are available in the system if I know its host.
+However, if I am able to implement the service discovery feature, I just need to tell it to `join` and it automatically know how to route to the right cluster. **Note: This is how I understand how service discovery should work, or maybe I am wrong**
 - When there are 3 nodes, leader election will occur.
-- One is the leader, the rest are followers.
+One is the leader, the rest are followers.
-- As a client, you can read, write, update, or delete a key-value in any of these nodes.
+- Using the client machine, I can read, write, update or delete key-values in any of these nodes.
-- The key-value should be replicated among themselves, no matter where you put it (it doesn't have to be the master)
+- The key-values should be replicated among themselves, no matter where I put them.
+It means that I don't have to put a key-value in the master node in order for it to be propagated.

+  > Should it behave this way?
+Or should I put a load balancer in front of
+  > these nodes?

-- If you stop a node or mutiple nodes, the system should still work.
+- If I choose to stop a node or mutiple nodes, the system must still work.
-- If you stop the master, it will start the leader election again and everything should still work.
+- If I stop the master, it will start the leader election again and everything should remain the same.

+> Instead of having one file to manage between role and execute tasks, it would
+> be great if I can execute `hstore-server <command>` to
+> start/stop/kill/restart the server, `hstore-cli -h <host>`
+> to get inside the shell and do `set foo bar` or `get foo`.
+> However, I am not sure how to do this yet.

 ### APIs